lbrty/observer-docs/docs/index.md

       link: https://github.com/lbrty/observer

 features:
-  - title: 🔐 Encryption and protection of sensitive information
+  - title: 🔐 Encryption of sensitive information
     details: Personal information and personal documents are encrypted and protected from strangers.
-  - title: 👨‍👩‍👧‍👦 Human & 🐶 pet friendly system
+  - title: 👨‍👩‍👧‍👦 Human & 🐶 pet friendly
     details: People and pets can be registered and receive all sorts of support.
-  - title: ⚡️ Two factor authentication and decent account security requirements
+  - title: ⚡️ Two factor authentication
     details: System supports two factor authentication and requires minimum password security rules.
-  - title: 🧿 System audit logs
+  - title: 🧿 Audit logs
     details: System tracks actions users perform to support auditing actions and to capture important changes in records.
 ---